Synaco/prolug-linux-admin/unit2/u2_lab.md

 hostname
 cat /etc/*release
 # What do you recognize about this output?
 What version of RHEL (CENTOS) are we on?
+# Answer: The hostname is the same name as the OS.
+Version 9.5.

 uname
 uname -a
 uname -r

 # man uname to see what those options mean if you don’t recognize the values
+# Answer:
+# uname - prints system info
+# uname -a - prints all system info
+# uname -r - prints kernel release
 ```

 #### Check the amount of RAM: